 Is antivirus or anti-malware more effective?

-Antivirus and anti-malware are both effective.
-Antivirus is best at protecting against traditional forms of malware, while anti-malware guards against newer threats.
+Antivirus and anti-malware programs are both effective.
+Antivirus software excels at protecting against traditional forms of malware, while anti-malware guards against newer threats.
+The best antivirus software includes real-time protection against malware like spyware, adware, ransomware, and more.

 What’s the difference between viruses and malware?

-The difference between viruses and malware is that malware is an umbrella term, covering all kinds of threats, while viruses are one type of malware among many others.
+The difference between viruses and malware is that malware is an umbrella term covering all kinds of threats, while viruses are one type of malware among many others.
+So, a virus is a type of malware, but malware encompasses more than just viruses.

 What’s the difference between antivirus and antispyware?